Medial Tibial Plateau

 A common long-term complication from medial tibial plateau fractures is osteoarthritis in the knee joint.
 Therefore, patients with a medial tibial plateau fracture have a higher risk of needing a total knee replacement in the future.
 Age, the degree of fracture and involved ligaments or cartilage, and pre-existing injuries to the knee also affect this risk.

-If you think you have knee pain resulting from a possible medial tibial plateau injury JOI has a team of physicians that specializes in knee conditions.
-Call JOI-2000 to book your appointment today!
+If you think you have knee pain resulting from a possible medial tibial plateau injury, JOI has a team of physicians specializing in knee conditions.
+Call 904-JOI-2000 to book your appointment today!